 - ½ teaspoon baking soda

-- 1 pinch of sal
+- 1 pinch salt

-- 200 ml (¾ cup + 2 tablespoons) cold heavy cream, 30% fat
+- 200 ml (¾ cup + 2 tablespoons) cold heavy cream (30% fat)

 Kinder Maxi Ganache

-- 200 g Kinder chocolate bars
+- 200 g Kinder Maxi chocolate bars

-- 50 g (1.75 oz) chopped semi-sweet chocolate
+- 50 g (1.75 oz) semi-sweet chocolate, chopped

-- 150 ml (⅔ cup) Heavy cream - full-fat and cold
+- 150 ml (⅔ cup) heavy cream, cold and full-fat

-- 220 g (1 cup) Mascarpone cheese - cold
+- 220 g (1 cup) mascarpone cheese, cold

-Chocolate drip
+Chocolate Drip

-- 50 g (⅓ cup) Chocolate chips - semi-sweet
+- 50 g (⅓ cup) semi-sweet chocolate chips

-- 50 ml (¼ cup) Heavy cream - full-fat
+- 50 ml (¼ cup) heavy cream, full-fat

 Instructions

-- Preheat your oven to 330°F (165°C) and line two 6-inch (15 cm) round cake pans with parchment paper.
+- Preheat the oven to 330°F (165°C) and line two 6-inch (15 cm) round cake pans with parchment paper.

 - Place the chopped chocolate and Kinder Maxi pieces in a heatproof bowl.